History of submarines: Military

 The first military submarine was Turtle in 1776.
 During the American Revolutionary War, Turtle (operated by Sgt.
-Ezra Lee, Continental Army) tried and failed to sink a British warship, HMS Eagle (flagship of the blockaders) in New York harbor on September 7, 1776.
+Ezra Lee, Continental Army) tried and failed to sink a British warship, HMS Eagle (flagship of the blockaders) in New York harbor on 7 September 1776.
 There is no record of any attack in the ships' logs.

 During the War of 1812, in 1814 Silas Halsey died while using a submarine in an unsuccessful attack on a British warship stationed in New London harbour.

 American Civil War

 During the American Civil War, the Union was the first to field a submarine.
 The French-designed Alligator was the first U.S. Navy sub and the first to feature compressed air (for air supply) and an air filtration system.
 It was the first submarine to carry a diver lock, which allowed a diver to plant electrically detonated mines on enemy ships.
 Initially hand-powered by oars, it was converted after 6 months to a screw propeller powered by a hand crank.
 With a crew of 20, it was larger than Confederate submarines.
 Alligator was 47 ft long and about 4 ft in diameter.
 It was lost in a storm off Cape Hatteras on 1 April 1863 while uncrewed and under tow to its first combat deployment at Charleston.

-The Intelligent Whale was built by Oliver Halstead and tested by the U.S. Navy after the American Civil War and caused the deaths of 39 men during trials.
+The Intelligent Whale was built by Oliver Halstead and tested by the U.S. Navy after the American Civil War.

-The Confederate States of America fielded several human-powered submarines, including CSS H. L. Hunley (named for its designer and chief financier, Horace Lawson Hunley).
+The Confederate States of America fielded several human-powered submarines, including the H. L. Hunley (named for its designer and chief financier, Horace Lawson Hunley).
 The first Confederate submarine was the 30 ft Pioneer, which sank a target schooner using a towed mine during tests on Lake Pontchartrain, but it was not used in combat.
 It was scuttled after New Orleans was captured and in 1868 was sold for scrap.
 The similar Bayou St. John submarine is preserved in the Louisiana State Museum.
-CSS Hunley was intended for attacking Union ships that were blockading Confederate seaports.
+The Hunley was intended for attacking Union ships that were blockading Confederate seaports.
 The submarine had a long pole with an explosive charge in the bow, called a spar torpedo.

 The sub had to approach an enemy vessel, attach the explosive, move away, and then detonate it.
 It was extremely hazardous to operate, and had no air supply other than what was contained inside the main compartment.
 On two occasions, the sub sank; on the first occasion half the crew died, and on the second, the entire eight-man crew (including Hunley himself) drowned.
 On 17 February 1864, Hunley sank USS Housatonic off the Charleston Harbor, the first time a submarine successfully sank another ship, though it sank in the same engagement shortly after signalling its success.
 Submarines did not have a major impact on the outcome of the war, but did portend their coming importance to naval warfare and increased interest in their use in naval warfare.